rajaganaa/rajaganaa.github.io/index.md

 <h3>What I thought would transfer</h3>
 <p>I assumed the engineering fundamentals would carry over: systems thinking, problem decomposition, reading technical documentation.
 I was right about those.
 What surprised me was <em>how much deeper</em> that transfer went.</p>
 <p>In industrial electrical work, you build things that operate continuously under unpredictable conditions.
 A 500 kVA transformer doesn't get to fail at 3am because the load spiked.
 You design for failure modes before they happen.
 You think about what the system does when something unexpected occurs — not just what it does when everything is normal.</p>
 <p>That mindset is rare in AI engineering.
 Most ML practitioners optimise for the happy path.
-They tune accuracy on the test set and ship.
 My instinct is always: <strong>what happens at the edge cases?</strong></p>
 <h3>What actually doesn't transfer</h3>
 <p>Mathematics.
 I had to rebuild from scratch — linear algebra, probability theory, calculus.
 This took six months of uncomfortable work before I could read ML papers without feeling lost.</p>
 <h3>The unexpected advantage</h3>
 <p>The biggest transfer no one talks about: <em>project management in safety-critical environments</em>.
-When you've coordinated electrical installation across a live construction site — managing contractors, clients, timelines, and regulations simultaneously — running a complex ML project feels almost straightforward by comparison.
-The stakes are different, but the discipline is the same.</p>
+When you've coordinated electrical installation across a live construction site, running a complex ML project feels almost straightforward by comparison.</p>
 <p>I don't regret the nine years.
 They made me a better AI engineer than I would have been if I'd started at 22.</p>`
   },
   {